bengray/Old-Gods/README.md

 # Old Gods

-The default theme for [bendoylegray.com](http://bendoylegray.com).
+A Ghost theme for [bendoylegray.com](http://bendoylegray.com).
 This is the latest development version of Old Gods.

 # This is a Ghost theme